 - Office Location:

 - ARMC 106

 James Poulsen teaches Music Theory, Aural Skills, Discovering Music, and Applied Piano for Simpson College.
 He also accompanies many students in daily rehearsals and recitals.
 He has taught Discovering Music for the Simpson Continuing and Grad Program for 25 years and has taught composition for Simpson and Grandview Colleges and privately.

-Mr. Poulsen has had three orchestral works commissioned by the Des Moines Symphony.
+Mr. Poulsen has had four works commissioned by private donors for the Des Moines Symphony.
 Heartland Poem was premiered by the Des Moines Symphony on October 25, 2008.
-The work was also performed at the Symphony’s Yankee Doodle Pops outdoor concert on July 2, 2009 for of an audience of over 100,000.
+The work was also performed at the Symphony’s Yankee Doodle Pops outdoor concert on July 2, 2009 with of an audience of over 100,000.
 His Five Poems of Edgar Allan Poe for tenor and orchestra was premiered in 1999 with an encore of his art song, ‘My North, My South’.
 Poulsen’s Piano Concerto was premiered in February of 2002.
 The pianist was Joseph Kalichstein, the chamber music director for Lincoln Center in New York City.
 His orchestral works have also been performed by the Dubuque Symphony and the Waltham Philharmonic in the Boston area.

 In 2011, he made a faculty cameo appearance as ‘Frosch’ the jailer in the Simpson Opera production of Die Fledermaus.